-- h.
-Application Procedure - 1) The Historic district Commission shall prepare application forms and adopt Rules of Procedure in accordance with RSA 676:1 prior to beginning its formal work. - 2) Applications must be submitted to the Historic District Commission for a Certificate of Approval, in accordance with the schedule established by the Commission, prior to any work to be performed. - i.
+h.
+Application Procedure

+- 1) The Historic District Commission shall prepare applications forms and adopt Rules of Procedure in accordance with RSA 66:1 prior to beginning its formal work. - Applications must be submitted to the Historic District Commission for a Certificate of Approval, in accordance with the schedule established by the Commission, prior to any work to be performed.

+i.
 Public Hearings

-- 1) The Historic District Commission shall conduct a public hearing on all applications for Certificates of Approval, using the procedures in RSA 676:4. - 2) The Commission shall review the application using the criteria set forth In Section VI and then shall act to approve, approve with conditions, or disapprove the application. - j.
-Issuance of Certificate of Approval or Notice of Disapproval - 1) At the conclusion of its review, the Commission shall issue in writing a Certificate of Approval or Notice of Disapproval within forty five (45) days of the filing of the application, unless the applicant agrees, in writing, to a longer Review period. - 2) Failure to render a decision within the specified time period shall be deemed to constitute approval by the Commission. - k.
+- 1) The Historic District Commission shall conduct a public hearing on all applications for Certificate of Approval, using procedures in RSA 676:4 - 2) Th Commission shall review the application using criteria set forth in Section VI and then shall act to approve, approve with conditions, or disapprove the application.

+j.
+Issuance of Certificate of Approval or Notice of Disapproval k.
 Appeals

+- 1) At the conclusion of its review, the Commission shall issue in writing a Certificate of Approval or Notice of Disapproval within forty-five (45) days of the filing of the application, unless the applicant agrees, in writing, to a longer review period. - 2) Failure to render a decision within the specified time period shall be deemed to constitute approval by the Commission.